Gravitoelectromagnetism: Background

 Indirect validations of gravitomagnetic effects have been derived from analyses of relativistic jets.
 Roger Penrose had proposed a mechanism that relies on frame-dragging-related effects for extracting energy and momentum from rotating black holes.
-Reva Kay Williams, University of Florida, developed a rigorous proof that validated Penrose's mechanism.
+Reva Kay Williams developed a rigorous proof that validated Penrose's mechanism.
 Her model showed how the Lense–Thirring effect could account for the observed high energies and luminosities of quasars and active galactic nuclei; the collimated jets about their polar axis; and the asymmetrical jets (relative to the orbital plane).
 All of those observed properties could be explained in terms of gravitomagnetic effects.
-Williams' application of Penrose's mechanism can be applied to black holes of any size.
+Williams's application of Penrose's mechanism can be applied to black holes of any size.
 Relativistic jets can serve as the largest and brightest form of validations for gravitomagnetism.

-A group at Stanford University is currently analyzing data from the first direct test of GEM, the Gravity Probe B satellite experiment, to see whether they are consistent with gravitomagnetism.
-The Apache Point Observatory Lunar Laser-ranging Operation also plans to observe gravitomagnetism effects.
+The Gravity Probe B satellite experiment, using four cryogenic gyroscopes in Earth orbit, provided direct evidence of frame-dragging consistent with theoretical predictions of general relativity.